 3. Keep your chest up and back tight and stop at the bottom when your hamstrings are stretched at max.
 The kettlebell should move back instead of going straight down.

-4. From the downward position do a hip hinge movement by powerfully swinging the kettlebell up and driving your hips forward at the same time.
+4. do a hip hinge movement from the downward position by powerfully swinging the kettlebell up and driving your hips forward simultaneously.

-You can go heavy on this but make sure that your lower back is used less.
-There is a tendency of putting extra tension on the lower back instead of the glutes during this exercise.
+You can go heavy on this, but ensure your lower back is used less.
+There is a tendency to put extra tension on the lower back instead of the glutes during this exercise.
 So always start with light weights and try to learn the form properly.

-Once you master the form and you can feel your glutes working well.
-Then you can try with a heavy kettlebell.
-Never compromise your form for the safe of lifting heavy.
+Once you master the form, you can feel your glutes working well.
+Then, you can try with a heavy kettlebell.
+Never compromise your form for the safety of lifting heavy objects.
 Or else you can injure yourself.

 7. Box Squats

-Box squat is another awesome exercise that you can do in place of sumo deadlift.
+Box squats are another awesome exercise that you can do in place of a sumo deadlift.
 Many people find it difficult to maintain a proper form during the bottom half movement of squats.
-This exercise will teach you how to stay upright as you hinge from the bottom.
+This exercise will teach you to stay upright as you hinge from the bottom.

 Targeted muscles– quads, glutes, and hamstrings